gitbls/sdm/Docs/Disk-Encryption.md

 * The name of your system disk, which will most likely be `/dev/mmcblk0` (integrated SD reader), `/dev/sda` (a USB-connected disk), or `/dev/nvme0n1` for an NVME disk
 * The name of the scratch disk, which must be larger than the *used* space on your rootfs. sdm-cryptconfig will tell you what size this must be

-It's best to not plug in the scratch disk until you are at the (initramfs) prompt, because log messages will tell you the name of the disk you just plugged in.
+If using a USB-connected scratch disk, it's best to not plug it in until you are at the (initramfs) prompt, because log messages will tell you the name of the disk you just plugged in.

 With this information, you'll enter the command (for example):
 ```